Hurricanes score season-low in loss to No. 1-ranked Cavaliers

 Virginia (24-2, 13-1 ACC), who came in as the highest-ranked team in the country for the first time since December 1983, regains momentum after having its 15-game winning streak snapped in a 61-60 overtime loss to Virginia Tech Feb.
 10.

 Freshman guard Chris Lykes scored a career-high 19 points, but he was the only Hurricane to find his rhythm.
-Dewan Huell, Lonnie Walker IV and Anthony Lawrence II, three of the Canes best scorers, combined for just 8 points on 2-of-16 shooting.
+Dewan Huell, Lonnie Walker IV and Anthony Lawrence II, three of the Canes best scorers, combined for just eight points on 2-of-16 shooting.

+“They’re disciplined,” Lykes said of Virginia.
+“That’s the best way I can describe it.”

 After scoring in double-figures for seven consecutive games, Walker has scored six points in each of his last two while shooting only 4 of 17 from the field.